 Emerging technologies and new data sources are making an integrated approach to asset data management even more important.
 For instance, there are increasingly opportunities to use data collected from cell phones and connected vehicles that may cut across many asset categories.
 Also, there has been and will likely continue to be rapid advancement in machine learning techniques, such as for extracting asset data from video imagery or predicting optimal maintenance interventions given a wide array of data.
 Using these techniques typically requires establishing large, integrated data sets.

 In addition, advances in computer-aided design and engineering software are making it possible to integrate asset data across the life cycle and achieve efficiencies and cost savings in maintaining asset inventories.
-See the discussion in section 7.1.4 below.
+See the discussion in section 7.1.4 further on.

 Ohio DOT has separate pavement and structures management systems, but integrates both asset and project information within its Transportation Information Management System (TIMS).
 A separate Transportation Asset Management Decision Support Tool (TAM-DST) allows for a user to combine data from TIMS with other state-maintained data sets to perform analysis and reporting.
 The application allows for one to consume large quantities of data in a timely manner to help make better choices in planning.
 See practice examples in Section 2.2.4 and Section 6.2.1 for more information on TIMS.